Odhynn/Naerk/content/Factions/Berenfaer.md

 > > | Capital | [[Elestair]] |
 > > | Leader | numerous, including [[Steelshade]] and [[Black Mist]] |

 Berenfaer originally formed to abolish slavery in [[Zolkar]] and nearby areas.
-Soon, their influence grew after [[Spiked Shackles: Zolkar's Dawn Riot|Zolkar's Dawn Riot]] and they started participating in Zolkar's politics and inspiring rebellions in other regions.
+Soon, their influence grew after [[Zolkar's Dawn Riot]] and they started participating in Zolkar's politics and inspiring rebellions in other regions.